Current Openings at RudieSec

 Core responsibilities include:

-• Markov quantitative/predictive layer: define state logic, transitions, scoring, and how probability shifts as intelligence accumulates (including guardrails for over-fitting and noise).
+• Markov quantitative/predictive models (Analytic Core Layer): Define state logic, transition logic, scoring, and how probability shifts as intelligence accumulates, including guardrails against over-fitting noise.

-• Forecasting layer (Chronos-2, planned): define what “forecasting success” means in this domain, specify evaluation methods, and shape integration requirements so that forecasts become testable and decision-relevant for our clients.
+• Time-Series forecasting model in Chronos-2 (Analytic Core Layer): Define what forecasting success means in this domain, specify evaluation methods, and shape integration requirements so forecasts become testable and decision-relevant for clients.

-• Statistical and reporting layer (R or equivalent): define how outputs should be expressed so that uncertainty, confidence, and model performance are visible and explainable.
+• Statistical and reporting Layer (R-based): Define how outputs should be expressed so uncertainty, confidence, and model performance remain visible and explainable.

 Evaluation mindset:

-This role is not “build a clever model, and vibes will carry it.”
-We want disciplined measurement:
+This role is not about “build a clever model and vibes will carry it.”
+We want disciplined, but inventive measurement:

 • Define validation and backtesting expectations.